rubinius/rubinius/web/doc/en/how-to/write-documentation.markdown

 1. Create a new file with the .markdown extension under `web/doc/LANG`.
 1. Set up the attributes to link the new file into the existing files.
-This will require editing the _previous_ and _next_ attributes of the existing files to insert the new file.
+This will require editing the _previous_ and _next_ attributes of the existing files to insert the new file, as well as adding an entry to `index.markdown`.
 1. To view your updates while you are working on them, run `rbx -S jekyll --server --auto`
 1. Edit the new file using Markdown syntax.